From the Desk of Trust and Estate Lawyer in San Diego (North Coast)

 There are a multitude of reasons to have a living trust.
-I cannot begin to cover them all, but I will touch on three reasons very briefly here.
+I cannot begin to cover them all, but I will touch on the main three reasons to have a living trust very briefly here.

 Reason #1: Protecting Property for Certain Beneficiaries